mg-de-j/IRM_final_project/README.md

 Ho do word order and the use of cases vary between translations of *Beowulf* published pre-1900 and post-1900?

 **Hypothesis:**
-Translations published pre-1900 will feature a significantly higher relative frequency of non-SVO word order and case usage compared to translations published post-1900, which are expected to adhere more strictly to modern English syntax
+Translations published pre-1900 will feature a significantly higher relative frequency of non-SVO word order and case usage compared to translations published post-1900, which are expected to follow modern English syntax more strictly.

 ## Method

 ### Dataset
-The analysis focuses more on verse translation of *Beowulf* to ensure stylistic comparability, as prose would differ too much **Pre-1900:** Morris (1895)
+The analysis focuses on verse translation of *Beowulf* to ensure comparability, as prose would differ too much
+- **Pre-1900:** Morris (1895)
-**Post-1900:** Gummere (1910)
+- **Post-1900:** Gummere (1910)

 ### Variables & Sampling
-**Independent Variable:** Publication Era (Pre-1900 vs. Post-1900) **Dependent Variable 1:** Relative frequency of word order patterns (Percentage of total clauses that are SVO vs. non-SVO) **Dependent Variable 2:** Relative frequency of case markings (Number of archaic case endings per 1,000 words)
+- **Independent Variable:** Publication Era (Pre-1900 vs. Post-1900)
+- **Dependent Variable 1:** Relative frequency of word order patterns (Percentage of total clauses that are SVO vs. non-SVO)
+- **Dependent Variable 2:** Relative frequency of case markings (Number of archaic case endings per 1,000 words)

 # Goal: Preparing the GitHub repository for your project